Zack Moss Player Prop Bets for NFL Week 9 | Buffalo vs. Jacksonville 11/7/2021

 Recent Performances

-- In last week's outing against the Dolphins, Moss carried the ball eight times for 19 yards.
+- Moss put together a 19-yard rushing performance in last week's matchup with the Dolphins, carrying the ball eight times.

 Moss' Buffalo Teammates